 We target the high-enrollment, often introductory courses being taught by Graduate Center doctoral students across the City University of New York (CUNY)’s 25 campuses.
 In converting to a Zero Textbook Cost (ZTC) model, the goal is to find alternative materials to teach with – that are 100% free of charge, and released with an open license.

 Keynote speakers at our 2019 and 2020 Symposia have included: Audrey Watters, journalist; Walis Johnson, artist; and Clelia O. Rodriguez, author of Decolonizing Academia: Poverty, Oppression, and Pain.
 Our 2020 event was shifted to an entirely virtual program due to the onset of COVID-19 restrictions, and drew international attention, with attendees from the University of Kashmir, Edinburgh College of Art, University of Victoria, and other institutions.

 At the core, our programming is driven by the question – Why open?
-Without taking for granted the wider context of scholarly publishing, we seek to encourage a critical lens: on the commercialized incursion of educational technology; global inequities that obscure a historically localized and/or indigenous knowledge production; as well as the everyday economics of journal/database subscription fees.
+We seek to encourage a critical lens: on the incursion of educational technology; global inequities that obscure a historically localized and/or indigenous knowledge production; as well as the everyday economics of journal/database subscription fees.

-Borrowing from Audrey Watters’ inquiry, we’d like to follow these lines of questioning on the broadest scale as well as in the smallest iteration.
+Borrowing from an inquiry raised by our 2020 Keynote Speaker, Audrey Watters, we follow these lines along the broadest scale and into the smallest iteration.
 Who decides what “open” looks like?
 When we work towards a scholarship that is openly-licensed, who is the imagined recipient of this knowledge?
 Open for what, and ultimately, open for whom?